kakserpom/php-sqlx-rs/README.md

 The project's goals are centered on providing a **secure** and **ergonomic** way to interact with SQL-based DBM systems without any compromise on performance.
 The author's not big on PHP, but as a security researcher he understood the necessity of modernizing the toolkit of the great many PHP developers.
-The idea came up, and bish bash bosh, a couple of weekends the project was all but done.
+The idea came up, and bish bash bosh, a couple of weekends later the project was all but done.
 More to come.

 The project is still kind of experimental, so any feedback/ideas will be greatly appreciated!